blockworks-foundation/mango-explorer-v4/README.md

 ## Example usage

 Assuming that you have a SOL wallet already set up, visit https://app.mango.markets to create a Mango account and fund it so that you can place orders.
-You can find all available examples [here](./examples).
+You can find collection of example code [here](./examples).

 ```python
 import asyncio